XRPLF/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

 3. A malicious actor sees the transaction propagating through the network before it becomes confirmed.

-4. The malicious actor calculates removes an extra signature from the vulnerable transaction.
+4. The malicious actor removes an extra signature from the vulnerable transaction.

     Unlike creating a signature for different transaction instructions, this does not require a large amount of computational work.
 It can be done in much less time than it takes to generate a signature in the first place.

     Alternatively, an authorized signer whose signature is not already part of the transaction could add their signature to the vulnerable transaction's list of signatures.
-Depending on the sender's multi-signing settings, this can be in addition to removing other signatures from the transaction.
+Depending on the sender's multi-signing settings, this can be instead of or in addition to removing other signatures from the transaction.

     The modified list of signatures results in a different identifying hash.
 (You do not have to calculate the hash before you submit to the network, but knowing the hash makes it easier to check the transaction's status later.)